 Use the sequence above as a repeatable operating model.
 Keep the list narrow, track each reply type, and only scale what proves it can create useful conversations.

-Automating the Sequence Safely
+Automating the sequence safely

-Executing a multi-touch sequence manually is a major time commitment.
+Executing a multi-touch sequence manually is a large time commitment.
 To scale safely, delegate only the repetitive steps to software and keep the strategy visible.
 Use random delay pacing, natural spacing, and strict volume limits to protect the profile while preserving message quality.

-How to Adapt the Sequence to Your Market
+How to adapt the sequence to your market

 The exact sequence matters, but copying it blindly is a mistake.
 The reason it produced $10k in MRR was not the wording alone.
 It worked because the audience, trigger, offer, and follow-up path all matched each other.